Barack Obama finds rare bipartisan support by bashing social-media shaming

 Former President Barack Obama offered some advice earlier this week to young people hoping to change society: Participating in cancel culture isn't the way to do it.

-"This idea of purity and you're never compromised and you're always politically woke and all that stuff, you should get over that quickly," the 58-year-old said Tuesday while speaking at the Obama Foundation Summit in Chicago.
+"This idea of purity and you're never compromised and you're always politically woke and all that stuff, you should get over that quickly," the 58-year-old said this week at the Obama Foundation Summit in Chicago.

 "The world is messy.
 There are ambiguities.
 People who do really good stuff have flaws."

-Obama's pointed warning that social media enables "woke" people to be "as judgmental as possible" went viral Wednesday, drawing praise from both the left and right.
+Obama's pointed warning that social media enables "woke" people to be "as judgmental as possible" went viral, drawing praise from both the left and right.

 By early Thursday, clips of Obama shared on Twitter had been viewed millions of times as many stressed that all social media users needed to hear his message.